NOVA-X-QUANTUM/CHAINRAILS-Public/README.md

 - cross-ledger activity monitoring
 - system-level operational transparency

----

-This dashboard reflects the active state of ChainRails™ settlement and continuity infrastructure in real time.
+This dashboard reflects the active state of ChainRails™ infrastructure in real time.

 ---